 Park bookings and consents

-Brisbane City Council has responsibility to protect, manage and maintain Brisbane parks, to provide for fair use and enjoyment of, and access to, parks by residents and visitors, and to allow opportunities for people to seek approval to use park space (subject to application, approval, terms and conditions) for a specific purpose.
+Brisbane City Council has responsibility to protect, manage and maintain Brisbane parks.
+This provides fair use and enjoyment of, and access to, parks by residents and visitors.
+There is opportunity for people to seek approval to use park space (subject to application, approval, terms and conditions) for a specific purpose.

 - book part of a park for exclusive use; and/or